 The result?
 Laminated shingles are now available in much more elaborate designs and high-definition profiles or shapes, all with enhanced color blends.
 You can even give your new roof the upscale look of natural slate tiles or genuine cedar shakes, without their worries or expense.

 IKO Royal Estate shingles are an excellent example of how modern manufacturing techniques yield a sharper, higher-contrast laminated roofing shingle that mimics the appearance of natural slate tiles.
-Shown left to right: Harvest Slate, Mountain Slate and Shadow Slate color blends.

 The introduction of computer-controlled systems in shingle manufacturing plants has greatly improved product uniformity in terms of raw material use, shingle weight, product dimensional control and appearance.